AI Governance Toolkit for Africa: An African Perspective to the Design, Deployment and Governance of AI

 AI Governance Toolkit for Africa

-The AI Governance Toolkit for Africa is a comprehensive framework designed to help African nations develop and implement effective AI governance structures that align with their unique contexts and needs.
+The AI Governance Toolkit for Africa is a comprehensive framework designed to help African nations develop and implement an effective AI governance framework that aligns with their unique contexts and needs.

 Authors